oracle/python-oracledb/doc/src/user_guide/installation.rst

 - The Python cryptography package.
 This package is automatically installed as a dependency of python-oracledb.
 It is strongly recommended that you keep the cryptography package up to date whenever new versions are released.
+If the cryptography package is not available, you can still install python-oracledb but can only use it in Thick mode, see :ref:`nocrypto`.

 - Optionally, Oracle Client libraries can be installed to enable some additional advanced functionality.
 These can be from the free `Oracle Instant Client